 1. Go in with data collection at the top of your list-It's all about the data!
 While you may think you have adequate information on your clients, trust that there is always something you don't know.
 This is why you should be actively collecting data throughout the year...and definitely during tax season when you are face to face with clients.
 My best guess is that some firms might have basic data on record, such as the firm services and products the client is using...and maybe even the technologies that support them.
 (I would also speculate that much of this information is maintained in the heads of key staff and not within a dedicated CRM system.)
 These are examples of "just-scratching-the-surface" data.
-After all, what does this information really tell you about clients' wants-their goals and dreams?
+After all, what does this information really tell you about a client's wants-their goals and dreams?
 How can you ever expect to work proactively with clients when you don't have the right data in hand?

 In my firm, we run an "Insights" report before we meet with any client.
 This provides a panoramic view of what we know about the client...and the information gaps that need to be filled.
 With this knowledge, we go into a meeting with data collection in mind.
-We not only fill the gaps in data-such as determining if the clients are using the current version of QuickBooks or uses our payroll services-but also, do they want more guidance on setting up 529 plans for their kids, do they have an a client (all that valuable data), go into your meeting armed with ready-made tools (such as a sales presentation) to present value-add products that can benefit the client.
-This is how you are truly able to work proactively and take steps to make the client's life better!
+We not only fill the gaps in data-such as determining if the client is using the current version of QuickBooks or uses our payroll services-but also, do they want more guidance on setting up 529 plans for their kids, do they have an established 401(k) or ROTH IRA, what are their retirement goals, and do they desire deeper tax planning to improve their current situation?
+This is prime time to ask such openended, exploratory questions as: "What do you really want from us?" and "What are the client's life better!
 For example, if the client is using a credit card for business expenses that is not offering the best rewards, pitch your firm's credit card advisory product.
 If your client desires to retire by age 55, pitch your retirement planning product that will help reach this goal.